Karl-Weisenburger/WindDensity-MBIR/README.rst

         1. *Create conda environment:*

-            Create a new conda environment named ``wind_density_tomo`` using the following commands:
+            Create a new conda environment named ``winddensity_mbir`` using the following commands:

             .. code-block::

-                conda create --name wind_tomo python=3.11
+                conda create --name winddensity_mbir python=3.11
-                conda activate wind_tomo
+                conda activate winddensity_mbir
                 pip install -r requirements.txt

-            Anytime you want to use this package, this ``wind_density_tomo`` environment should be activated with the following:
+            Anytime you want to use this package, this ``winddensity_mbir`` environment should be activated with the following:

             .. code-block::

-                conda activate wind_tomo
+                conda activate winddensity_mbir

         2. *Install wind_tomo package:*

-            Navigate to the main directory ``wind_density_tomo/`` and run the following:
+            Navigate to the main directory ``winddensity_mbir/`` and run the following:

             .. code-block::